danielhomer/wp-foundation-boilerplate/README.md

 ### Scripts

+* **jquery.min.js** Minfied jQuery, loaded in the header of every page
-* **vendor.min.js** Contains jQuery, Foundation, Modernizr and some other dependencies, loaded in the header of every page
+* **vendor.min.js** Contains Foundation, Modernizr and some other dependencies, loaded in the footer of every page
 * **home.min.js** Loaded in the footer of the homepage/front page.
 Edit ```assets/scripts/home.js```
 * **core.min.js** Loaded in the footer of every page.
 Edit ```assets/scripts/core.js```

 ### Enqueuing